-Code for Africa (CfA) has immediate vacancies for three Investigative Data Analysts with extensive forensic research and/or investigative data journalism experience based in Ethiopia or Uganda, Sudan, and Nigeria or Senegal.
+Code for Africa (CfA) has an immediate vacancy for an Investigative Data Analyst with extensive forensic research and/or investigative data analytics experience based in Mali, Sudan.

 The successful candidates will work as part of CfA’s internal iLAB team of forensic data scientists and OSINT researchers, who use digital collaboration tools to create evidence-based dossiers and other actionable content for a global audience and for international watchdog media partners.